Community Action and Evaluation

 Adoption Agencies, Advocacy Groups, Advertising and Marketing Firms, Businesses of many kinds, Colleges/Universities, Community Services Agencies, Consulting Firms, Correctional Institutions, Court Systems, Federal & State Government Agencies, Healthcare Organizations, Hospitals, Law Enforcement Agencies, Law Offices, Non Profit Agencies, Nursing Homes and Retirement Communities, Religious Service Organizations and Research Institutes.

 Qualified and interested students can take part in field practicum experiences or independent study projects.
 The Sociology Program also sponsors a Student Internship Program in which well-qualified students are invited to work with the Sociology faculty.
 These students help faculty with the administration of introductory courses and research projects, as well as, learn to advise other students.
 Interested students should contact the Coordinator of the Sociology Program for more information.
 Students can also gain experience in other ways, such as joining student organizations like The Sociology Club or participating in the Student Research Symposium.
-The Community Service Learning Program located in Wilson 201 provides opportunities for students to pursue their interests through volunteering their time in the community.
+The Community Service Learning program provides opportunities for students to pursue their interests through volunteering their time in the community.

 What are JMU graduates doing with this major?

 A Day the in Life of a Sociologist